awsdocs/aws-codepipeline-user-guide/doc_source/actions-create-custom-action.md

    + `executionUrlTemplate`: the dynamic link that will be updated with information about the current or most recent run of the action\.
 When your custom job worker updates the status of a job \(for example, success, failure, or in progress\), it will also provide an `externalExecutionId` that will be used to complete the link\.
 This link can be used to provide details about the run of an action\.

    For example, when you view the action in the pipeline, you see the following two links:
-![\[Links in the AWS CodePipeline console lead to more information about the run of a pipeline.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/codepipeline-calinksexplained.png)![\[Links in the AWS CodePipeline console lead to more information about the run of a pipeline.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Links in the AWS CodePipeline console lead to more information about the run of a pipeline.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)
+![\[Links in the CodePipeline console lead to more information about the run of a pipeline.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/codepipeline-calinksexplained.png)![\[Links in the CodePipeline console lead to more information about the run of a pipeline.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Links in the CodePipeline console lead to more information about the run of a pipeline.\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

    ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/number-1.png) This static link appears after you add your custom action and points to the address in `entityUrlTemplate`, which you specify when you create your custom action\.

    ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/number-2.png) This dynamic link is updated after every run of the action and points to the address in `executionUrlTemplate`, which you specify when you create your custom action\.

-   For more information about these link types, as well as `RevisionURLTemplate` and `ThirdPartyURL`, see [ActionTypeSettings](https://docs.aws.amazon.com/codepipeline/latest/APIReference/API_ActionTypeSettings.html) and [CreateCustomActionType](https://docs.aws.amazon.com/codepipeline/latest/APIReference/API_CreateCustomActionType.html) in the [AWS CodePipeline API Reference](https://docs.aws.amazon.com/codepipeline/latest/APIReference/)\.
-For more information about action structure requirements and how to create an action, see [AWS CodePipeline Pipeline Structure Reference](reference-pipeline-structure.md)\.
+   For more information about these link types, as well as `RevisionURLTemplate` and `ThirdPartyURL`, see [ActionTypeSettings](https://docs.aws.amazon.com/codepipeline/latest/APIReference/API_ActionTypeSettings.html) and [CreateCustomActionType](https://docs.aws.amazon.com/codepipeline/latest/APIReference/API_CreateCustomActionType.html) in the [CodePipeline API Reference](https://docs.aws.amazon.com/codepipeline/latest/APIReference/)\.
+For more information about action structure requirements and how to create an action, see [CodePipeline Pipeline Structure Reference](reference-pipeline-structure.md)\.

 1. Save the JSON file and give it a name you can easily remember \(for example, *MyCustomAction*\.json\)\.